vijaykeswani/vijaykeswani.github.io/blog/translation_bias/index.md

 # Same Bias, Different Treatment: Gender Stereotypes in Machine Translation for Indian Languages

-Advances in language modeling have significantly impacted machine translation capabilities, improving both the quality and accessibility of translation services across hundreds of languages.
+Advances in language modeling have significantly improved machine translation capabilities, impacting both the quality and accessibility of translation services across hundreds of languages.
 Yet, frustratingly, gender biases in translation continue to be a seemingly unsolved and underattended problem.

 What has been known for a while now is that [translation services frequently introduce gender stereotypes](https://www.cell.com/patterns/fulltext/S2666-3899(25)00105-9) through their choice of pronouns, verb forms, and noun inflections.
 This is true across [language families](https://link.springer.com/article/10.1007/s00521-019-04144-6) and [model architectures](https://arxiv.org/abs/2306.05882), from [early embedding generators](https://proceedings.neurips.cc/paper_files/paper/2016/hash/a486cd07e4ac3d270571622f4f316ec5-Abstract.html) to [today's large language models](https://dl.acm.org/doi/abs/10.1145/3600211.3604672).
 Translation services seem to strongly adopt a "traditional persona"; to them, doctors are men by default, nurses women, engineers are masculine, and secretaries are feminine.

-While gender bias in machine translation is somewhat well-known, I thought of writing about some of the examples I have been seeing of this phenomeon with Indian languages.
-And let me start by acknowledging the wonderful research that many have already done on gender bias in Indian language tech; see [this paper](https://dl.acm.org/doi/abs/10.1145/3600211.3604672), [this one](https://link.springer.com/article/10.1007/s00521-019-04144-6), and [this one too](https://dl.acm.org/doi/abs/10.1145/3630106.3659017).
+While gender bias in machine translation is somewhat well-known, I thought of starting a note on the examples I have been seeing of this phenomeon with Indian languages.
+There's already some wonderful research on gender bias in Indian language tech; see [this paper](https://dl.acm.org/doi/abs/10.1145/3600211.3604672), [this one](https://link.springer.com/article/10.1007/s00521-019-04144-6), and [this one too](https://dl.acm.org/doi/abs/10.1145/3630106.3659017).

-My goal with writing this note is to simply document some of the more curious examples of translation biases I have been coming across with Indian languages and, in doing so, maybe complement the research in this space.
+My goal with writing this note is to simply document some of the more curious examples of translation biases I have been coming across with Indian languages.

 ### Gender Stereotypes in Translation from Indian Languages

 The first time I encountered an example of this was around 2017.
-A Turkish friend showed me a viral tweet where someone translated “She is a doctor” to Turkish and then back to English, and got back “He is a doctor” (Tommy Shaffer Shane documents the fallout [here](https://aitrouble.wordpress.com/2022/08/16/situation-2-gender-bias-on-google-translate/)).
+A friend showed me a viral tweet where someone translated “She is a doctor” to Turkish and then back to English, and got back “He is a doctor” (Tommy Shaffer Shane documents the fallout [here](https://aitrouble.wordpress.com/2022/08/16/situation-2-gender-bias-on-google-translate/)).
 With the tweet going viral, my friend and I (as I am sure many others who encountered the tweet) tried out our own examples and found the “neat” pattern that Google Translate consistently associated gendered pronouns that were stereotypically associated with the corresponding occupations.
 And unsurprisingly, there were many such examples of this even with Indian languages.

 Another interesting thing happened as a result of this tweet going viral was the response from Google.
 Acknowledging the complex social nature of the exhibited biases and the role that translation plays in propagating these biases across cultural contexts, Google Translate laid out a [research agenda](https://research.google/blog/a-scalable-approach-to-reducing-gender-bias-in-google-translate/) to fix the problem.
 The very visible result of this investment is that we now see [gender-neutral translations when translating from Turkish to English](https://research.google/blog/providing-gender-specific-translations-in-google-translate/).
 Yay, right?